niko-dunixi/the-spins/README.md

 ### The Project, Itself
-Like any other golang project you _can_ `go get github.com/paul-nelson-baker/the-spins`, but you won't really get the full effect.
+Like any other golang project you _can_ `go get github.com/paul-nelson-baker/the-spins`, but you won't really get the "full effect".
 What you should do is clone the repository locally and run the following:

 ```